 Cystic fibrosis can cause various problems with the digestive system, requiring medications - sometimes including insulin - to be taken with every meal, as well as special dietary adjustments.

-Find out more about the pancreas and digestion, cystic fibrosis-related diabetes, cystic fibrosis and meconium ileus (bowel obstruction), distal intestinal obstruction syndrome (DIOS) and gastro-oesophageal reflux on our digestive system page.
+Find out more about the pancreas and digestion, cystic fibrosis-related diabetes, cystic fibrosis and meconium ileus (bowel obstruction), distal intestinal obstruction syndrome (DIOS) and gastro-oesophageal reflux.

 Cystic fibrosis can cause the blockage of small ducts in the liver, leading to liver disease.
-Find out more about how common liver disease and jaundice is in people with CF, how CF affects the liver, the symptoms of CF-related liver disease and how it is diagnosed on our liver page.
+Find out more about how common liver disease and jaundice is in people with CF, how CF affects the liver, the symptoms of CF-related liver disease and how it is diagnosed.

 As people with CF live longer, we expect to see new trends in health data, with many positive developments but also new health challenges such as cancer.
 Access to national and international registries and increasing global collaboration mean we can identify trends and emerging issues more quickly and ensure we respond in a timely and effective way.
 We spoke to Professor Daniel Peckham, Director of the Adult CF Centre in Leeds, to find out more about the topic of cancer and CF, and work that is underway to further our knowledge in this important area.

 There is some research to suggest that there may be an increased risk of bowel (or colorectal) cancer in people with cystic fibrosis.
 Find out more about bowel cancer, the risks in people with CF and how it is screened for.

 There are a number of other symptoms that someone with CF might experience, which can also often be treated through various medications and procedures.